Plouni/agbplay_loop/README.md

 # agbplay_loop
-Get loop points for .wav files exported with [agbplay.exe](https://github.com/ipatix/agbplay)
+This project will compute the loop points for .wav files exported with [agbplay.exe](https://github.com/ipatix/agbplay).

 ## Requirements
 To download the songs, you'll need to have Python 3 installed with the following libraries: